Refined Selmer equations for the thrice-punctured line in depth two: Refined Selmer Schemes and the -Action

 \begin{rem}[Differences from \cite{DCW}] Note that in \cite{DCW} the authors consider the vector space

-which is the $\QQ$-vector space spanned by all primes, including~$p$, and give an algorithm for a decomposition of $\ell \otimes q$ in $E \otimes E$.
-If $p > \ell, q$, this yields a description of the coefficient $a_{\ell,q}$ (in our notation).
-This restriction on $p$ is necessary because the algorithm may otherwise produce values that are divisible by $p$.
-This causes a technical problem with the definition of the $p$-adic (poly)logarithm.
-It also causes a conceptual problem: If we enlarge the set $S$ by the prime $p$ we no longer have the fundamental Chabauty--Kim diagram (\ref{kims cutter}).
+which is the $\QQ$-vector space spanned by all primes, including~$p$, and give an algorithm for a decomposition of $\ell \otimes q$ in $E' \otimes E'$.
+If $p > \ell, q$, the decomposition found by the algorithm in \cite{DCW} happens to only involve Steinberg elements $[t]\otimes[1-t]$ with $t,1-t\in\ZZ_{(p)}^\times$, so yields a description of the coefficient $a_{\ell,q}$ (in our notation).
+However, if~$q$ or~$\ell$ is larger than~$p$, then the decompositions produced by \cite{DCW} can involve Steinberg elements with $t\notin\ZZ_{(p)}^\times$, in which case the pairing~$h_3$ is not defined at~$[t]\otimes[1-t]$ and we cannot use the decomposition to control the value of~$a_{\ell,q}$.
+Our decomposition on the other hand allows us to specialize to an arbitrary odd prime $p$ as we avoid numbers containing factors of $p$.

-Our decomposition on the other hand allows us to specialize to an arbitrary odd prime $p$ as we avoid numbers containing factors of $p$. \end{rem}
+Nonetheless, it seems reasonable to expect that the pairing~$h_3$ should extend to a pairing on all of~$E'$ satisfying the conditions~\ref{condn:alq_normalisation} and~\ref{condn:alq_twisted_antisymmetry}, in which case the algorithm in \cite{DCW} would work without modification, as suggested to us by the referees.
+Indeed, as in Remark~\ref{rem:motivic_periods} the coordinates $a_{\ell,q}$ of the map~$h_3$ are in a natural way the $p$-adic realizations of motivic periods $f_{\tau_\ell\tau_q}$ which are unramified outside~$\{\ell,q\}$ and independent of the choices of~$p\notin\{\ell,q\}$ and~$S\supseteq\{\ell,q\}$.
+As explained in~\cite{chatzistamatiou-unver:p-adic_periods}, after choosing a branch of the $p$-adic polylogarithm one can extend the $p$-adic realization to motivic periods which are ramified at~$p$, and hence one can extend the pairing~$h_3$ to be defined on $E'\otimes E'$ by taking its coefficients to be the $p$-adic realization of $f_{\tau_\ell\tau_q}$, whether or not $p\in\{\ell,q\}$.